ithinkihaveacat/dotfiles/docker/README.md

 `default` is the machine name; if this exists, then many `docker-machine` commands will apply to this machine by default.

-3.

-Get `docker` command to interact with newly-created Docker Engine in the cloud (instead of the Docker Engine provided by the local Docker.app):
+3A.
+Configure `docker` command to interact with Gandi's Docker Engine.

+(Instead of the Docker Engine provided by the local Docker.app.)

 ```sh
 $ eval (docker-machine env default)
 ```

-4.

-(Optional.)

-Test Dockerized host:
+4. (Optional) Test Dockerized host.

 ```sh
 $ docker run hello-world